Approved by vote of the CMB Faculty June 3, 2024

 Failing the Examination

-Final PhD Examination: The final examination will be oral and is conducted by the student’s Graduate Advisory Committee that is chaired by his/her advisor.
+Final PhD Examination: The final examination will be oral and is conducted by the student’s Graduate Advisory Committee, chaired by their advisor.
 The examination is primarily a defense of the student’s thesis.
 A copy of the thesis must be circulated to the student’s GAC at least two weeks before the final examination.
 All CMB faculty and students are invited to attend.
-The graduate student has the responsibility to check with each committee member in order to schedule a suitable time and place for the oral examination, and to inform the CMB Program Coordinator so that the CMB faculty can be notified at least two weeks in advance of the examination.
+The graduate student has the responsibility to check with each committee member to schedule a suitable time and place for the oral examination, and to inform the CMB Program Manager so that the CMB faculty can be notified at least two weeks in advance of the examination.
 All committee members must participate in the examination either in person or remotely.
-If a committee member is unable to participate, the exam should be postponed or the missing member can be replaced for the purposes of the exam.
+If a committee member is unable to participate, the exam should be postponed, or the missing member can be replaced for the purposes of the exam.
 Approval can be obtained by contacting the Graduate School.

 Publications